markmckinnon/Autopsy-Plugins/README.md

 ### Process SRUDB
 Export the System Resource Usage Database and then call the command line version of the Export SRUDB program.
 A SQLite database that contains the Resource Usage information is created then imported into the extracted view of Autopsy.

+### Process Windows Mail
+Process Windows Mail store and added messages to communication manager.

 ### Shimache Parser
 Export the System Registry Hive and then call the command line version of the shimache_parser program.
 A SQLite database that contains the shimache information is created then imported into the extracted view section of Autopsy.

+### Spotlight Parser
+Parses the Spotlight data from the macos.

 ### Thumbcache Parser
 Export all the thumbcache_*.db files in the image and then run the [thumbcache_viewer_cmd](https://github.com/thumbcacheviewer/thumbcacheviewer) program against them and export the embedded files to the ModuleOutput directory so that the files can then be added back into Autopsy.